 Quick visitor tips for Prague Easter Markets

-Book ahead!
+- Book ahead!
 Why?
-See above reason, things get crowded!
+See above reasons, things get crowded!

 Where to stay when you visit the Prague Easter Markets?

 As mentioned above, it’s wise to book ahead.
 Prague is very popular and the Easter weekend in Prague is no exception.
 Check some options on places to stay in Prague below:

 - I stayed at Hostel Kaiser for 3 nights.
 Although not fantastic, the place was clean and cheap.
 All you need for a hostel.
 The location was also great.
 Not too central to have too much noise, but close enough to walk everywhere.
 See if they still have a dorm available for you via this link.

 - Little Quarter Hostel is located near the Prague palace grounds.
 This is on the other side of the river, but the place looked amazing.
 I waited for a little too long otherwise, I’d definitely wanted to stay here.
 Check its location and availability here.